What is Leiomyosarcoma?

 Recognizing the symptoms of leiomyosarcoma can be challenging because they often resemble those of other conditions.
 However, some common signs include:

-• Abdominal Pain: Persistent or severe pain in the abdomen may be a sign of LMS, especially if the tumor is located in the gastrointestinal tract.
+• Abdominal Pain: Persistent or severe pain in the abdomen may be a sign of LMS, mainly if the tumour is located in the gastrointestinal tract.

 • Swelling or Lump: A noticeable lump or swelling in the affected area, such as the abdomen, arms, or legs.